Honeysuckle Photo

 Related links:

-* KWAG: We are mainly a group of birders who have been working for several years with the St. Louis Parks Department, St. Louis Police Department, Missouri Conservation Department, and local environmental groups to preserve and rejuvenate the J. F. Kennedy Forest in Forest Park.
+* KWAG: We are mainly a group of birders who have been working for several years with the St. Louis Parks Department, St. Louis Police Department, Missouri Conservation Department, Forest Park Forever, and local environmental groups to preserve and rejuvenate the J. F. Kennedy Forest in Forest Park.
 It is our goal that the woods continue to be attractive to wildlife, and to people who want to enjoy wildlife or just take a walk in the woods.